ActiveDirectoryKC/RedditADWiki/AD-Resources/README.md

 * RunAs Radio
    * [https://runasradio.com/](https://runasradio.com/)
 * Trimarc Happy Hour
+   * Trimarc was aquired by TrustedSec so this may change at some point.
    * [https://www.hub.trimarcsecurity.com/video](https://www.hub.trimarcsecurity.com/video)

 # CHANGE LOG
-* Updated 2025-04 with new links - Firewall Links
+* Updated 2025-04 with new links - Firewall Links and STIG Updates
 * Updated 2025-02 with link updates.
 * Updated 2025-01 with new links, more training options, and more tools.
 Also created off-reddit wiki page for tracking the details.